MoneySavingExpert.com homepage

 The insurance industry doesn't have the best customer-service reputation and while a provider may be good for some, it can be hell for others.

-Yet by driving carefully you can help offset this and lower your premium – see above for more.
-Our car insurance for new drivers guide will fill in the gaps.
+Yet by driving carefully you can help offset this and lower the price – see above for more.
+Our New driver insurance guide will fill in the gaps.

 Beware 'pay monthly' options – usually the insurer just loans you the annual cost and then charges interest on top at hideous rates.
 As the average cost for a 20-24-year-old is over £900, paying by installments can easily add in excess of another £200 to your premium.

-So either pay in full, or if you can't afford it, try to borrow the money elsewhere more cheaply (ideally on a 0% credit card for spending, ensuring your repayments are big enough to clear it within a year).
+So either pay in full, or if you can't afford it, try to borrow the money elsewhere more cheaply (ideally on a 0% interest free credit card, ensuring your repayments are big enough to clear it within a year).

-If paying by credit card, check if the insurer or provider charge a fee for doing so – though the fee is usually less the monthly installments interest charge.
+If paying by credit card, check if the insurer or provider charge a fee for doing so – though the fee is usually less the monthly instalments interest charge.

 Yes – cars must be insured unless declared off-road.
 The Continuous Insurance Enforcement scheme means all cars must be insured – even if no one drives them.
 The aim's to crack down on two million uninsured drivers by matching up the database of cars and insured drivers.